Success on the field and in the classroom

 The New Haven-based Elm City Internationals combines high-level soccer training with mentoring and college preparation tutoring for low-income immigrant and refugee students.
 Many of the students in the program originate from African and Latin American countries, where soccer is the king of all sports and neighborhood pick-up games are everywhere.
 Elm City Internationals uses the beloved sport to incentivize its students to commit to their academic studies.

 The program begins working with students in middle school and continues to support them through college.
-Tutoring focuses reading and writing and provides students, depending on their level, with either remedial support or additional rigor not being offered during the school day.
+Tutoring focuses on reading and writing and provides students, depending on their level, with either remedial support or additional rigor not being offered during the school day.
 The program also takes students on college visits, advises them through the application process, connects them to scholarship opportunities, and helps them connect with college coaches.

 The intensive nature of the program makes it a second family for many of its students.